 2 However, the net number of jobs will, in fact, grow

-“There is a net positive outlook for jobs despite significant job disruption, and human skills, as well as jobs with distinctly human traits, are still in demand,” she says, quoting the estimate from the Future of Jobs 2018 report that 75 million current jobs will be displaced, but that 133 million new jobs will be created.
+“There is a net positive outlook for jobs despite significant job disruption, and human skills, as well as jobs with distinctly human traits, are still in demand,” she says.
+She highlighted the estimate from the Future of Jobs 2018 report that 75 million current jobs will be displaced, but that 133 million new jobs will be created.
 Thus, it remains crucial to continue developing human capital, which can be achieved “through the power of purpose, the power of lifelong learning and the ability to harness everyone’s human potential.”

 3 The employee-employer relationship is shifting to alternative employment